Do you love globes or are you always finding them in thrift stores? Here are 20 DIY globe projects that you’ll love – great home decor inspiration!

 Glittery Mobile

 Glue, glitter, and star cutouts make a beautiful mobile!
 This would look great in any kid's room.
-I'm also wondering what this DIY globe would look like completely covered in glitter, including the ocean :o.
+I'm also wondering what this globe would look like completely covered in glitter, including the ocean :o.

 Paper Circles